ABOUT

 My name is Leilani Maxera, and I am a Licensed Clinical Social Worker.
 I use she/they pronouns.
 I am a daughter of the Hawaiian diaspora.
 I was raised in Martinez, California, by the Carquinez Strait and in the shadow of Mount Diablo.
 I grew up in the homeland of the Karkin and Muwekma Ohlone Tribes and was called home to Hawai’i in my early 30s.
 I currently live in Mānoa Valley by the Mānoa stream, at the base of Pu’upia of the Koʻolau Range.

 I have a Master of Public Health degree with an emphasis in Aging from the University of California – Berkeley and a Master of Social Work degree from Hawaiʻi Pacific University, where I wrote my thesis on home funerals and their effects on grief.
-I worked and volunteered in harm reduction for 14 years, including managing a syringe exchange and an overdose prevention program where I conducted training and education with other social service organizations to teach about overdose prevention and response and to reduce stigma around drug use.
+I have worked and volunteered in harm reduction since 2007 and feel strongly about reducing the stigma of drug use.
+I previously managed a statewide syringe exchange and overdose prevention program, and currently work with other syringe exchange and service organizations to support their staff.

 Profile Picture 3-14-22